-A tourist in Singapore may be able to afford the extra luxury for a week, but living in Singapore as a permanent resident can change the game completely.
+A tourist in Singapore may be able to afford the extra luxury for a week, but living here as a permanent resident can change the game completely.
 Singapore is listed among cities with higher costs of living for a reason.
 It’s the price you pay to live in a country with a more stable economy as well as comparatively greater safety and cleanliness.
 Even those with enough disposable income could stand to reap the benefits of cutting down needless cost.
 Here are five ways you could cut down your daily budget considerably.

 Time Your Trips Outside Of Peak Periods